-With the number of people in the tour group there always a dilemma as to who should take home the piece of free art, so it was delightful that the group agreed this morning that the youngest person on the tour should take home the free art, which is how the delightful and very excited Louisa became the proud owner of one of the finest works I have seen Sean drop on the streets.
+With the number of people in the tour group there always a dilemma as to who should take home the piece of free art, so it was very sweet that the group agreed this morning that the youngest person on the tour should take home the free art, which is how the delightful and very excited Louisa became the proud owner of one of the finest works I have seen Sean drop on the streets.

 Louisa said that she couldn’t wait to hang it on her bedroom door, so it will be her own personal original piece of art.